-FACTS: Police officers, in executing a search warrant, entered the defendant's premises through an unlocked screen door without first knocking or announcing their presence.
-They found contraband inside.
+FACTS: Officers, in executing a search warrant, entered the defendant's premises through an unlocked screen door without first knocking or announcing their presence.
+They found contraband inside the premises.

-ISSUE: Whether the reasonableness in which police officers enter a dwelling pursuant to a search warrant is subject to review by a court?
+ISSUE: Whether the reasonableness in which officers enter a dwelling pursuant to a search warrant is subject to review by a court?